 TESET Studio offers its own innovative closure.
-We have developed a crown cap that makes uncorking much easier and allows joint utilizing of the cap and the bottle.
+We have developed a Crown cap that makes uncorking much easier and permits joint utilisation of the cap and the bottle.

 The History of Origin

-Such a drink as beer needed specific transportation conditions, because it kept on evolving carbon dioxide, which pushed out the lid.
-Besides, it was important to preserve the taste of beer, because it quickly gets worse if storage conditions are wrong.
+A drink such as beer required specific transportation conditions, because it kept on producing carbon dioxide, which blew off the lid.
+Besides, it was important to preserve the taste of beer, because it quickly goes off if storage conditions are wrong.

-At that time, rubber and ceramic plugs were mostly used, but they both failed at the tasks.
-Rubber plugs spoiled the taste of the contents, and ceramic plugs rested loosely in the neck.
-As a result, there appeared a beer cork made of bark.
+At that time, rubber and ceramic plugs were mostly used, but they both failed at their tasks.
+Rubber plugs spoiled the taste of the contents, and ceramic plugs didn´t fit snugly in the neck.
+As a result, a beer cork made of bark began to appear.

-The new closure was quite expensive, but suited perfectly for the issue.
-While interacting with the liquid, the cork increased in size and tightly closed the neck of the container, which ensured impermeability.
+The new closure was quite expensive, but was perfectly suited for the task.
+While interacting with the liquid, the cork expanded in size and tightly closed the neck of the container, which ensured impermeability.

-In 1892, William Painter invented the crown cap, which was a breakthrough in beer corking.
+In 1892, an American named William Painter invented the Crown cap, which was a breakthrough in beer corking.
 The cap tightly closed the bottle and looked like a crown, hence the name.

-The cap surface was lined with a thin paper layer from the inside to prevent interaction between the metal bottom and the liquid.
+The cap surface was lined with a thin paper layer on its inside to prevent interaction between the metal bottom and the liquid.

 The invention proved very popular and was used not only for beer, but also for other carbonated drinks.

-Today, the bottle caps production is quite massive.
-Here are some requirements to comply with:
+Today, bottle cap production is huge.
+Here are some requirements that have to be complied with:

-• must preserve the product’s properties in any conditions;
+- must preserve the product’s properties under any conditions;

 The caps must have certificates of conformity issued by authorised bodies after the products have been studied and rigorously tested.

 The most popular cap is a “pry-off”.
-To open it one needs a special corkscrew.
-This is the easiest and cheapest way of corking glass bottles.
+To open it one needs a special bottle opener.
+This is the easiest and cheapest way of decorking glass bottles.
 It is the classics of closure production.

 Another type of cap is a “twist-off”.
 It has no denticles, but a guide pressed obliquely into the side of the cap.
 That’s why it is screwed onto the neck and can be opened manually and re-closed.

-Another type is aluminum crown caps.
+Another type are the aluminium Crown caps.
 They do not require special devices for opening.

-As the direction develops, we in TESET Studio will also make up a new name for our crown caps.
+As this direction develops, we at TESET Studio will also invent a new name for our version of the Crown cap.